dot-base/.github/.github/pull_request_template.md

 - [ ] Chang this to that
 - [ ] Add something in some file

 ---
-name: 🎉 Release
+🎉 Release
-about: Submits code that has been tested for a release.
+Submit code that has been tested for a release.
 title: "v0.0.1"
 ---

 ### ‼ Breaking Changes